amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/09-recording-controls.md

 ## Recording Named Credential

-Starting with version v5.22, you now have an area in the CTI Adapter to specify the recording Named Credential you wish to use with the adapter.
+Starting with version v5.23.3, you now have an area in the CTI Adapter to specify the recording Named Credential you wish to use with the adapter.
 Follow the instructions in the "Setup" section above to create the Named Credentials.
 Once you have the names for the Named Credentials, add them directly to the Adapters you wish to use.

-**CTI Adapter Named Credential Location:**
+#### CTI Adapter Named Credential Location:
 <img src={useBaseUrl('/img/lightning/ctiadapterGR-1.png')} />

 Note: In v5.22+, if you have "Recording Controls" enabled and you do not explicitly set a Named Credential on the CTI Adapter, it will assume "AmazonConnectAPI" by default.